sbenstewart/peekabook/README.md

 * Android and iOS app.
 * Website compatibility.
 ## How to contribute
 Users can follow what the project leader says.
 But the usual way is that the issues can be taken up anyone.
-Just a comment under the issue or the Slack group would help.<br>
+Just a comment under the issue or the Slack group would help.<br><br>
 <b>Have a great day :)</b>